janis-commerce/client-creator/README.md

     }
   },
   "clients": {
-    "databaseKey": "newClients", // The new clients config databaseKey, "table": "clients" // The clients table where create the clients ("clients" by default) }
+    "newClientsDatabaseKey": "newClients", // The new clients config databaseKey ("newClients" by default) "databaseKey": "newClients", // The databaseKey where store the new clients ("core" by default) "table": "clients" // The clients table where create the clients ("clients" by default) }
 }